 In the ideal BlueZone, the communities can request BluePumps (in new boreholes or in an old borehole to replace broken pumps) directly at the DWD.
 They have BluePumps in stock (donated by donors or the Central Government) and can make a simple contract with the representative of that community.
 The community engages itself to assist with the installation and must pay for the cost of the installation, which is normally less than US$ 250,- to the DWD, who sub-contract this out to the RPM.

 The yearly collection of the yearly lease amount, as well as the additional fixed cost of occasional repairs, is done by the pump caretaker, with the support of the local water committee.

-Again, it is strongly recommended that the local Government will have the leading role to secure the basic water service in their area.
+Again, it is strongly recommended that the local Government will have a leading role in the overall planning to secure the basic water service in their area.
 They take action; from the installation of the pump to the maintenance of the pump, to keep sufficient stock of pumps & spare parts and to collect the payments of the community, in the way they think it's best.

 The DWD can buy the spare parts directly at the Country Representative for the BluePump, or contact BluePump in the Netherlands (info-add-bluepump.com) for additional assistance when needed.

 The advantages of the BlueZone Maintenance Model are:

 1.)
 Monitoring is taken care of by the DWD (which pump work and which pump doesn't);

 2.)
 Direct feedback on the quality of the service is secured;

 3.)
 People know right from the start of the water project where to go in case of problems;

 4.)
 NGOs and others who want to do a water project also know where to go;